Redondela – Pontevedra

 Three days to go …

-While we were getting ready this morning and I slowly put my blistered feet into my hiking sandals, Berto said to me: “Only 3 more days”.
-For my feet, that’s great news!
-But in my heart, I wanted this Camino to continue for many more days …
+While we were getting ready this morning and I was slowly putting my blistered feet into my hiking sandals, Berto reminded me: “Only 3 more days”.
+For my feet this was good news!
+But in my heart I wanted this Camino to continue for many more days.

-It took us some time to get out of Redondela and its suburbs.
-It was a Wednesday morning and the roads were quite busy with locals that were on their way to work – we therefore had to carefully watch for traffic while negotiating our way out of town.
+It took us a while to get out of Redondela and its suburbs.
+It was a Wednesday morning and the roads were quite busy with locals on their way to work.
+So we had to keep a close eye on the traffic, as well as the yellow Camino arrows, as we walked out of town.

-About 3km later, a forest track appeared that was leading into the eucalyptus woods.
+About 3km later, a forest path appeared leading to the eucalyptus woods.

-We had a few challenging hills to walk before we reached the high point of this stage, Alto de Lomba.
-From here we had a lovely view over the rio Vigo.
+There were some challenging hills we had to face before reaching the highest point of this stage, Alto de Lomba.
+From here we had a lovely view of the Vigo River.

-A view of the rio Vigo from the high point, Alto de Lomba
+A view of the Vigo River from Alto de Lomba

 Be aware of road walking:

-Before we reached Arcade, we had to walk a stretch of about 700m next to the dangerous main road.
-There was no barrier and it was on a bend … sometimes a pilgrim needs nerves of steel!
+Before we reached Arcade, we had to walk a stretch of about 700m along the dangerous main road.
+There was no barrier and it was on a bend.
+Sometimes a pilgrim needs nerves of steel!

-Fortunately we arrived safe and sound in Arcade and rewarded ourselves with coffee and a sandwich.
+Luckily we arrived safely in Arcade and rewarded ourselves with coffee and a sandwich.

-As we walked through Arcade, we saw an elderly group of people in front of us.
-They just left a hotel, was beautifully dressed and strolled through the streets.
-They greeted us very friendly and clapped their hands when we passed them 😁.
+While walking through Arcade, we saw an elderly group of people in front of us.
+They had just left a hotel, were beautifully dressed and strolled through the streets.
+They greeted us very kindly and clapped their hands when we walked past them.

-An elderly group strolling through Arcade – maybe not pilgrims, but they were walking and enjoying the fresh air – in essence the same as what we were doing!
+They may not have been pilgrims, but they walked and enjoyed the fresh air – essentially the same as we did

 Pontesampaio:

-Just before we left Arcade, we crossed the old stone bridge (Pontesampaio) over the rio Verdugo that was built in 1795 over earlier foundations.
+Just before leaving Arcade behind, we crossed the old stone bridge (Pontesampaio) over the Verdugo River, built in 1795 over earlier foundations.

 The old stone bridge in Arcade, Pontesampaio